 In February 2023, we announced that Actinium entered into a CRADA with the NCI, part of the NIH, to develop Actimab-A in for the treatment of patients with AML and other hematologic malignancies.
-Under the terms of the CRADA, the NCI will serve as the regulatory sponsor for any clinical trials mutually approved by both parties to study Actimab-A while Actinium will be responsible for supplying and distributing Actimab-A to participating clinical sites and providing additional support as needed.
-The CRADA will provide broad support for the development of Actimab-A alone or in combination with chemotherapy, immunotherapy, targeted agents and other novel combinations.
-The CRADA studies will be overseen by NCI in collaboration with Actinium's clinical development team.
+The CRADA provides for the NCI to serve as the regulatory sponsor for any clinical trials mutually approved by both parties to study Actimab-A and for Actinium to be responsible for supplying Actimab-A to participating clinical sites and providing additional support as needed.
+The CRADA is expected to provide broad support for the development of Actimab-A alone or in combination with chemotherapy, immunotherapy, targeted agents and other novel combinations.
+The CRADA studies are overseen by NCI in collaboration with Actinium's clinical development team.